WaterlinePL/hydrus-1d-microservice/README.md

-# Hydrus 1D as a microservice
+# Simulation launcher microservice

-This is a repository of microservice delivering Hydrus 1D features.
+This is a repository of a microservice delivering coordinating launching Modflow and Hydrus-1D simulations as Kubernetes Jobs.